chalatz/tours/pages/info/reviews-comments-content.md

     Nicholas, Thank you so much for the tour especially teaming us up with Mahir.
     He was a great match and very helpful and informative, he knows his job and does it very well!
-The tour itself was also perfect to really see every side of the island which is beautiful in itself.  \n We hope to tour with you again when we return to Rhodes and you will be highly recommended to family & friends.
+The tour itself was also perfect to really see every side of the island which is beautiful in itself.  \nWe hope to tour with you again when we return to Rhodes and you will be highly recommended to family & friends.
 Thanks again for the tour & many many thanks to Mahir.<br> Kind regards, **Aysel, (July
     18) Australia**\n\nThank you very much!
 We had a wonderful day yesterday.
 Michael